coderefinery/github-without-command-line/_episodes/03-contributing.md

 - If you don't have write permissions: "Fork this repository", then try to publish the branch to the fork.
 - "Create Pull Request"

-(instructor shows how, later we add screenshots)
+(instructor shows how or a participant shares screen, later we add screenshots)

 Optional exercise:
 - Send a pull request with a typo/mistake in it and adjust the pull request with a subsequent commit.
 Discuss